-And, it doesn’t make any difference whether the clothes are made for warm or cold weather.
-Due to the way in which the clothing is made, apparel constructed completely or partly from polyester usually does precisely what you expect it to do.
+And it doesn’t make any difference whether the clothes are made for warm or cold weather.
+Due to the way in which it is made, clothing constructed completely or partly from polyester usually does precisely what you expect it to do.

 Polyester transports moisture

-In contrast to cotton, polyester has a low absorbency, so sweat resulting from intense physical activity is automatically drawn away to the outside.
-This means that there is no build up of moisture on the interior of the sportswear, eliminating the risk of you cooling down too much after exercise or in windy conditions.
+In contrast to cotton, polyester has a low rate of absorbency, so sweat resulting from intense physical activity is automatically drawn away to the outside.
+As a result, there is no build up of moisture on the interior of the sportswear, eliminating the risk of you cooling down too much after exercise or in windy conditions.
 The moisture remains on the surface of the fabric where it simply evaporates.

 Since polyester doesn’t absorb sweat but instead moves it away from the body, harmful bacteria cannot even begin to form.
-So, you’ll be able to prevent the dreaded smell of sweat forming in the first place!
-And, if the garment is washed on a regular basis, then it’ll be particularly hygienic!
+So, you’ll be able to prevent the dreaded smell of sweat appearing in the first place!
+Plus, if the garment is washed on a regular basis, then it’ll be particularly hygienic!

 Another advantage, which also has to do with moisture, is that polyester dries very quickly.
 After a hard run, exhausting ascent or tough training session, your polyester shirt or trousers will dry in a flash!
-This also means that after you’ve washed them, they’ll be dry and ready to go in no time at all.
+This also means that, after you’ve washed your clothing, it’ll be dry and ready to go in no time at all.
 Plus, you usually don’t even have to iron it for it to look good!
 What a deal!
-Yep, it’s true: Polyester hardly wrinkles!
+Yep, it’s true: polyester hardly wrinkles!

 Polyester will keep you warm when it’s cold

-Apart from being used for moisture-wicking jerseys and sport bottoms, the synthetic fibre is also used for lining or insulation because of its insulating effect.
-You’ll find it as linings in winter jackets and sleeping bags.
-These fibres are now even used for tents and outdoor blankets as well.
-In sum, when you combine the insulating and moisture-resistant properties of polyester, you get a textbook example of a solid outdoor fabric.
+Apart from being used for moisture-wicking jerseys and sports trousers, this synthetic fibre is also used for linings or insulation, due to its insulating effect.
+You’ll find it used for linings in winter jackets and sleeping bags.
+Polyester is now even used for tents and outdoor blankets as well.
+Basically, when you combine the insulating and moisture-resistant properties of polyester, you get a textbook example of a solid outdoor fabric.
 This fibre keeps mountaineers, hill walkers and expedition-goers protected at all times, allowing them to achieve their goals without being held back by the elements.

 Of course, in order for polyester to have an insulating effect, it needs our body heat.
-Like with neoprene, a warm, protective layer forms between your body and the garment.
-Cold air from the outside hardly comes into contact with the body.
-This characteristic is also obviously crucial for blankets and sleeping bags, as it’ll help to prevent you suffering from hypothermia when sleeping in the mountains or bivouacking.
+Just like with neoprene, a warm, protective layer forms between your body and the garment.
+As a result, cold air from the outside hardly comes into contact with your body.
+This characteristic is also crucial for blankets and sleeping bags, as it’ll help to prevent you suffering from hypothermia when sleeping in the mountains or bivouacking.